-A route subdivides into trips.
+A route sub-divides into trips.
 A trip is a subsequence of a route, so a trip is a sequence of stops and rides between the locations, just like the route.
 There is always at least one trip per route, and a trip comprises at least two stops.

 A route is a sequence of stops and rides in between starting at the vehicle start location and ending at the vehicle end location.
 A route is linked to a specific vehicle, and a specific vehicle can be linked to at most one route.
-A route provides the information which pickups and deliveries are carried out in which order by the specified vehicle and its driver within the planning horizon and within the driver's availability.
-Consecutive pickups and/or deliveries at the same location are grouped to stops.
+A route provides the information on which pick-ups and deliveries are carried out in which order by the specified vehicle and its driver within the planning horizon and within the driver's availability.
+Consecutive pickups and/or deliveries at the same location are grouped into stops.

 The trips of a route do not overlap, a stop is always part of at most one trip.
 All other stops belong to a trip.
 We distinguish two kinds of stops:

 - Transport stops

 Stops for which a transport id is given, i.e., delivery IDs and pickup IDs are not both empty.

 - Non-transport stops or extra stops for short

 Stops without a reference to a transport order.

 Sometimes, there is no pickup or delivery to do immediately after the trip/route begins or before the trip/route ends.
 Then an extra stop is created.